It is a decision that may take years for some to make. Maryam Yusofshares the turning point in her life when she decided to wear the hijab for good.

 Since then, many people have asked me why I decided to wear the hijab.
 My answer was always ‘because I felt ready and I wanted to’, which is easier than to explain the multi-faceted reasons why I made up my mind to wear the hijab.

 In fact, it was actually when I reached puberty at the age of 14 that I decided that I should start wearing the hijab.
-To be honest though, I didn’t feel a real connection to it then.
+To be honest, though, I didn’t feel a real connection to it then.
 I wasn’t forced to wear the hijab by my parents either, like my friends had assumed.
 Before that, my cousins and I would often wear the hijab on occasions; at family gatherings, religious events and during Eid.
 So when I reached puberty, I thought it was a good idea to start wearing it ‘full-time’.

 I attended a secular secondary school and all students attending these public schools in Singapore wear mandatory school uniforms.
-Wearing a hijab with our school uniform is not allowed in such schools here.
+Wearing hijab with our school uniform is not allowed in such schools here.
 So, as I often went out after school, I rarely wore the hijab out of convenience.
-At times also, especially when I was just heading out around my housing estate, I’d choose not to wear the hijab due to sheer laziness (which I now realise was a very lame excuse).
+At times also, especially when I was just heading out around my housing estate, I’d choose not to wear the hijab due to sheer laziness (which I now realize was a very lame excuse).